streamdata-gallery-organizations/standard-chartered/_listings/standard-chartered/cibservices2bapiv1banksscbaccountsaccountidviewidaccount-get-postman.md

             "body": {
               "mode": "raw"
             },
-            "description": "The “GetAccountBalance” API upon successful user authentication and entitlement checks will return the various types of “Account Balances” applicable for the specified Account Number."
+            "description": "The ???GetAccountBalance???
+API upon successful user authentication and entitlement checks will return the various types of ???Account Balances??? applicable for the specified Account Number."
           },
           "response": [
             {